edeetee/ffgl-rs/README.md

   - Give an input ISF file and output an FFGL plugin
   - Quicker than using Wire for basic ISF shaders
 - Buildtime error for invalid ISF code
+- GLSL translation

 ## Usage

-Currently only tested on macos.

 ### ISF Example

-The following command will take an ISF file and output an FFGL plugin.
-The plugin will be copied to the resolume plugin folder.
+The following command will take an ISF file, compile it to a plugin and deploy it to the system plugin folder.
+It is a good example of the steps required to make a plugin work.

-`example_isf/isf_to_resolume.sh <isf_file>`
+`example_isf/deploy_isf.sh <isf_file>`

+There also a bulk version of the script that will deploy all the ISF files in the example_isf folder and some from the system ISF directory.
+`example_isf/bulk_deploy_isf.sh`

 ### Commands

 #### Deploy

-The following script will turn the dylib into a macos bundle and copy it to the resolume plugin folder.
-`example_isf/deploy_bundle_to_resolume.sh`
+Once a plugin has been built, it needs to be deployed to the system FFGL directory.
+On macos, it needs to be packaged as a 'Bundle' (A fancy folder).
+`deploy_bundle.sh <output_lib_name>`

 #### Run

-`./run_resolume.sh`
+`./resolume.sh`
+or
+`./vdmx.sh`

 #### Change log level

 I have integrated [tracing](https://docs.rs/tracing/latest/tracing/index.html) into the plugin.
 To change the log level you can set the `RUST_LOG` environment variable.
 For example to set the log level to trace you can run

-`RUST_LOG=trace ./run_resolume.sh`
+`RUST_LOG=trace ./resolume.sh`

 ## Extending